-Does the financial product invest in fossil gas and/or nuclear
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?1

-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.

-1. Taxonomy alignment of investments including sovereign bonds\ investments.
+1. Taxonomy alignment of investments including sovereign bonds

-2. Taxonomy alignment of investments excluding sovereign bonds\
+2. Taxonomy alignment of investments excluding sovereign bonds

-\For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures